HVAC questions and answers – Tips and knowledge (2026 Guide)

 When should I remodel our bathroom?

 A bathroom remodel may be necessary if your current space is outdated, inefficient, or showing signs of wear.
-Look for indicators like cracked tiles, leaking fixtures, persistent mould, or poor ventilation.
+Look for indicators like cracked tiles, leaking fixtures, persistent mold, or poor ventilation.
 If your bathroom is over 10-15 years old, a remodel can enhance not only aesthetics but also functionality.

 Consider upgrading to water-efficient fixtures like low-flow toilets and faucets.
 It can significantly reduce water consumption.
 If space allows, adding features like heated floors or modern ventilation systems can improve comfort and reduce humidity issues.